tnagels/opensprinkler_ionopi/README.md

 **This is a good time to change your RPI password, it's the first item in the list for a reason!**
 Then go to “Interfacing Options”, “SPI” and select “yes” to enable the SPI interface, and enable SSH for remote access (This is why you must change your password!).
 Also enable 1-Wire if you need it, or be sure it is disabled if you want to use TTL1 for other purposes.

-Exit the tool and choose to reboo
+Exit the tool and choose to reboot your RPI when prompted.

 Run the following commands to download and install the Iono Pi utility:

     $ sudo apt-get install git-core
     $ git clone https://github.com/sfera-labs/iono-pi-c-lib.git
-    $ cd iono-pi-c-lib $ sudo sh build
+    $ cd iono-pi-c-lib
+    $ sudo sh build

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzNzkyNDI3OSwtMTI1OTU4OTUxMSwtMT
+eyJoaXN0b3J5IjpbMTU2MTMwMTYxNiwtMTI1OTU4OTUxMSwtMT
 A3MzM3MDU2NSwtOTQwMjQ0M119
 -->